barehera/reactnative-usecase/README.md

 ## Optional:

 - APK build output
+- Vercel deploy (if Next.js is implemented)

-## Plus:
+## Plus: Next.js and TailwindCSS Implementation with Keyboard Navigation

+Implement the same use case using **Next.js** and **TailwindCSS**.

+### Extra Feature: Keyboard Navigation Support

-Write the same use case with Next.js and TailwindCSS.
-Add an extra feature of keyboard navigation support.
-Arrow keys and tab should be used to perform all operations, navigate selected items in the input field or rows in the result list, and perform deletion/selection operations.
+- **Navigation**: Use arrow keys and tab to navigate through selected items in the input field or rows in the result list.
+- **Operations**: Perform deletion/selection operations using the keyboard.

 ## Please note: